hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    registration points providing zone updates faster than real-time signing allows or when using memory-constrained hardware.
-Smaller zones, or large but relatively static zones, are encouraged to use a Flags value of 0 (zero) and take advantage of DNSSEC's proof-of-non- existence support.
+Smaller zones, or large but relatively static zones, are encouraged to use a flags value of 0 (zero) and take advantage of DNSSEC's proof-of-non- existence support.

 2.3.
 Iterations